Ceramicwhite/grants-dashboard/README.md

 </br>

-<b>Visit the [Grants Process Page](https://github.com/Ceramicwhite/grants-dashboard/wiki/process) for next steps towards applying for a grant</b>
+<b>Visit the [Grants Process Wiki Page](https://github.com/Ceramicwhite/grants-dashboard/wiki/process)  for more information towards applying for a grant</b>

 </br>